giantswarm/releases/azure/v17.0.0-alpha1/README.md

 # :zap: Giant Swarm Release v17.0.0-alpha1 for Azure :zap:

-This release provides support for Kubernetes 1.22 and has Control Groups v2 enabled by default.
+This release provides support for Kubernetes 1.22, has Control Groups v2 enabled by default and includes the Vertical Pod autoscaler.

 **Highlights**
 - Kubernetes 1.22 support;
 - Control Groups v2 are enabled by default;
+- `rpcbind` is disabled by default to mitigate security risks.
+NFS `v2` and `v3` are not supported anymore;
 - Security fixes:
-    * 30 Linux CVEs;
+    * 44 Linux CVEs;
+    * 10 expat;
     * 8 Go CVEs;
+    * 5 glibc CVE;
     * 4 Docker CVEs;
     * 3 curl CVEs;
     * 3 vim CVEs;
+    * 2 polkit CVE;
     * 2 bash CVEs;
     * 2 binutils CVEs;
-    * 2 containerd CVEs;
+    * 3 containerd CVEs;
     * 2 nettle CVEs;
     * 2 SDK: bison CVEs;
     * 1 ca-certificates CVE;
     * 1 util-linux CVE;
     * 1 git CVE;
-    * 1 glibc CVE;
     * 1 gnupg CVE;
     * 1 libgcrypt CVE;
-    * 1 polkit CVE;
     * 1 sssd CVE;
     * 1 SDK: perl CVE;

 > **_Warning:_** This is an **`alpha preview release`** intended only for testing Kubernetes v1.22 changes and Control Groups v2 compatibility.
 Upgrading to or from this version is not supported.

 > **_Warning:_** Kubernetes v1.22 removed certain APIs and features.
 More details are available in the [upstream blog post](https://kubernetes.io/blog/2021/07/14/upcoming-changes-in-kubernetes-1-22/).

+> **_Warning:_** `rpcbind` is disabled by default to mitigate security risks.
+Any application which requires it will no longer work.
+NFS `v2` and `v3` are such applications and are no longer supported.
+Please, check if any you have any application which depend on `rpcbind` before you upgrade.

 **Known Issues**
 - Java applications are unable to identify memory limits when using a `JRE` prior to v15 in a Control Groups v2 environment.
 Support was added in `JRE` v15 and later.
 More details are available in the [upstream issue](https://bugs.openjdk.java.net/browse/JDK-8230305).
 We recommend using the latest LTS JRE available (currently v17) to ensure continued compatibility with future releases.